bigmlcom/python/README.md

-For example, to create a model only including the first to fields and the first 10 instances you can perform the following invokation.
+For example, to create a model only including the first to fields and the first 10 instances you can perform the following invocation.

 ```python
 model = api.create_model(dataset, {